To the Members of

 Management's Responsibility for the Financial Statements

-The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 (the 'Act') with respect to the preparation andpresentation of these standalone financial statements that give a true and fair view ofthe financial position financial performance and Cash Flows of the Company in accordance with the accounting principles generallyaccepted in India including the AccountingStandards specified under Section 133 of the Act read with relevant rules issuedthereunder.
+The Company's Board of Directors is responsible for the matters stated in Section134(5) of the Companies Act 2013 (the 'Act') with respect to the preparation andpresentation of these financial statements that give a true and fair view of the financialposition financial performance (including Other Comprehensive Income) Cash Flows andchanges in equity of the Company in accordance with the accounting principles generallyaccepted in India including the Indian Accounting Standards (Ind-AS) specified underSection 133 of the Act read with relevant rules issued thereunder.